 - Heavy Whipping Cream: This is a must for the caramel.
 For the frosting, you could substitute it with either milk or heavy cream.

-Step 3: Wet ingredients.
-Melt your butter in a small bowl and allow it to cool for 5 minutes.
 In a large bowl, whisk together the melted butter, brown sugar, eggs, yogurt, and vanilla extract until fully combined.

-Step 5: Bake.
-Fill the cupcake liners ⅔ of the way full and bake for 13-17 minutes.
-Let the cupcakes cool for 10 minutes in the pan before transferring them over to a wire rack.
+Step 6: Let the cupcakes cool for 10 minutes in the pan before transferring them over to a wire rack.

 Use a piping tip to carefully cut out the centers.
 Fill the center of each cupcake with the caramel filling.

-Place the frosting in a piping bag and frost the cupcakes.
+Step 10: Place the frosting in a piping bag and frost the cupcakes.
 I used the Wilton 6B piping tip.

 Then, drizzle on extra caramel sauce over the top of each cupcake and flaky sea salt (optional).

-Keep any leftover cupcakes in an airtight container at room temperature for 2 days or in the refrigerator for up to 5 days.
+To store, place the cupcakes in an airtight container at room temperature for 2 days or in the refrigerator for up to 5 days.

 Expert Baking Tips